Gavin-Thomas/PROMPT/README.md

-# A few things I've noticed... and a potential direction to take (switching to screening tool)
+# A few things I've noticed... and a potential direction to take

 The most relevant predictors we have in PROMPT are quite specialized.